classico-trad-ecletico/comparative-histories/chapter.md

 book together with Francis D. K. Ching, whom Prakāsh had joined as faculty member of Washington University.

-Jarzombek went on to explain that what spurred his *Global History of Architecture* was an explicit rejection of the "globalized" appropriation of architecture as a diverse collection of national histories [@jarzombek:2015architecture, 112].
+Jarzombek went on to explain that what spurred their *Global History of Architecture* was an explicit rejection of the "globalized" appropriation of architecture as a diverse collection of national histories [@jarzombek:2015architecture, 112].